LabArchives Widget HTML Editor

 This article is part of a series on how to get started with designing custom LabArchives Widgets.
 You can find the introduction and links to the other articles in the series here.

 After navigating to the Widget Manager and opening a widget, the first tab that is shown is the Widget HTML Editor.
 This defaults to a preview of the page within the Rich Text Editor.
 While the HTML Editor can give you a general idea of how your form will appear, you should use the Preview pane to view it with styling.
-To edit the form using HTML, press the “Source” button so that it turns blue.
+To edit the form using HTML, press the “Source” button so that it is highlighted.

 Creating Form Elements